cschleiden/jest-github-actions-reporter/README.md

   testLocationInResults: true
 };
 ```

-alternatively you can only add it during your CI build:
+alternatively you can only add it during your CI build, for example in `package.json`:

-`package.json`
 ```json
 {
     ...